If you’re new to food allergies, you might wonder what you need to have a well-stocked pantry. This guide is a good place to start!

 Flour Blends: One thing that I think makes allergy friendly baking so much easier is to find a good cup for cup replacement flour.
 There are a lot of different varieties available, and you may need to try a few different options before you settle on one that works well in your recipes.
 Make sure you read the label and see if it requires the addition of xanthan gum in order to bind properly – if so, you can get that at any health food store.

 If you want to be adventurous, you can also make your own gluten free/allergen free flour blend.
-Cara has a recipe that’s very straightforward, and would be a good place to start if you want to make your own blend.
+Cara has a recipe that’s very straightforward, and would be a good place to start if you want to make your own gluten free flour blend.

 Baking Mixes: Sometimes you want to keep things even simpler, and just reach for a boxed mix in order to make pancakes or brownies or muffins.
-Enjoy Life Foods, who specializes in making snacks, chocolate chips, cereal, and cookies that are allergen free has released a line of new products – five baking mixes.
-Now you can easily make allergen free brownies, muffins, pizza crust, pancakes and more.
-These mixes contain ancient grains like teff flours to give these mixes extra protein per serving.
-Although they may not be on your store shelf just yet, they are available to order online.
+Namaste Foods also makes baking mixes.
+You can easily make allergen free brownies, muffins, pizza crust, pancakes and more.

 Baking Powder: Make sure that your baking powder is gluten free.
 I prefer to use Featherweight Baking Powder because it is gluten free and corn free.